sbalian/spindec/README.md

 Getting help
 ------------

+- A reference manual generated using doxygen is available (PDF).
+It has instructions on how to use the library and includes the code structure (with inheritance diagrams).
-- Help is given in header files (.h extension in include/SpinDec).
+- Alternatively, help can be directly viewed in in header files (.h extension in include/SpinDec).
-- Source files (.cpp extension in src/) may contain more information, usually geared more towards implementation.
+- Source files (.cpp extension in src/) may contain more information, usually geared more towards implementation (these are not included in the reference manual).
 - See src/spindec-dsnsd.cpp and tests/spindec-test-cce.cpp for
 examples.
-- A reference manual generated using doxygen is also available.
-This is under construction and will be completed very soon.
-The code structure is there, but I'm still in the process of converting comments into doxygen syntax so most classes have no description apart from basic input/output and inheritance.

 License and how to cite
 -----------------------